neotheprogramist/http-prover/README.md

 # Logging configuration for tracing the SSL procedure
 RUST_LOG="lib_acme=trace,acme_controller=trace,prover=trace"

-# File path where the certificate will be saved
-CERT_PATH="cert.pem"

 # Number of days before the certificate's expiration date when renewal should be triggered
 RENEWAL_THRESHOLD="30"
 ```